toddbot2/photo-voting-1/README.md

 # photo-voting-1
-First version of photo rating gallery with friends
+First version of photo rating gallery with friends for fun